-The Concordia diagrams of Figure 2 reveal a highly heterogeneous age population, including four concordant Hadean residues with $^{207}\text{Pb}/^{206}\text{Pb}$ dates ranging from $4142.30\pm0.63$ to $4004.20\pm0.51$ Ma (excluding tracer and decay constant uncertainty), a wide range of variably discordant L2-L3 leachates, and a distinct, highly discordant population of L1 leachates.
-Three of the four concordant Hadean zircon residues are derived from a single grain, RSES58 z6.10, which also yielded three concordant L3 leachates and a single concordant L2 leachate (all Hadean), as highlighted in Figure 2C.
+The concordia diagrams in Fig. 2 reveal a highly heterogeneous age population, including four concordant Hadean residues with $^{207}$ Pb/ $^{206}$ Pb dates ranging from 4142.30 $\pm$ 0.63 to $4004.20 \pm 0.51$ Ma (excluding tracer and decay constant uncertainty), a wide range of variably discordant L2-L3 leachates, and a distinct, highly discordant population of L1 leachates.
+Three of the four concordant Hadean zircon residues are derived from a single large grain not previously identified as Hadean, RSES58 z6.10, which also yielded three concordant L3 leachates and a single concordant L2 leachate (all Hadean), as highlighted in Fig. 2c.
 These concordant ages from different fragments of a single zircon crystal span some 70 Myr.
 As may be expected from Mattinson (2005) and the success of CA-TIMS over the subsequent decade, leachates are typically more discordant than residues.
-L1 leachates in particular are markedly more discordant than other analyses, forming a broad array trending towards a lower intercept at the origin (Figure 2A), as might result from zero-age Pb-loss.
+L1 leachates in particular are markedly more discordant than other analyses, forming a broad array trending towards a lower intercept at the origin (Fig. 2a), as might result from zero-age Pb loss.
 Four leachate analyses - all of them L2 leachates - yield negatively discordant ages.

-Zircon residues are observed in Figure 3A to be systematically (with only one imprecise exception) older than their respective leachates in Pb/ space, even at low discordance.
-For a given zircon fragment, L1-L3 leachates are found to have Pb/Pb ages some 10s to 100s of Myr younger than residues, with the age gap between corresponding leachates and residues increasing with leachate discordance.
-In particular, since modern U or Pb remobilization (e.g., Pb-loss without additional isotopic fractionation) has no effect on Pb/Pb ages, systematic age gaps between residues and leachates in Pb/Pb space are most readily attributed to ancient, not recent, Pb-loss.
+Zircon residues are observed in Fig. 3a to be systematically (with only one imprecise exception) older than their respective leachates in $^{207}$ Pb/ $^{206}$ space, even at low discordance.
+For a given zircon fragment, L1-L3 leachates are found to have $^{207}$ Pb/ $^{206}$ Pb ages some tens to hundreds of million years younger than residues, with the age gap between corresponding leachates and residues increasing with leachate discordance.
+In particular, since modern U or Pb re-

 Figure 2.
-CA-ID-TIMS ages for Jack Hills zircon by fragment and leaching step, in Wetherill (1956) concordia space.
-A: Full range, including recent Pb-loss array in L1 leachates.
-B: Hadean-Eoarchean inset, emphasizing complexity of the Hadean record suggesting early lead loss and protracted crystallization history.
-Concordant residues are highlighted with purple squares.
-C: Concordant fragments and leachates of zircon RSES58 z6.10, illustrating $\sim$ 50 Myr age heterogeneity between concordant residues of zircon fragments from the same polished half-zircon.
-At this scale, the uncertainty in the $\lambda{\rm U-238}/\lambda{\rm U-235}$ decay constant ratio that defines Concordia becomes important; here the solid Concordia line and grey two-sigma error envelope reflects the values of Jaffey et al. (1971), while the dashed line reflects those of Schoene et al. (2006).
-All dates plotted along the Concordia line are in Ma.
+CA-ID-TIMS ages for Jack Hills zircon by fragment and leaching step in Wetherill (1956) concordia space. (a) Full range, including recent Pb-loss array in L1 leachates. (b) Hadean- Eoarchean inset, emphasizing the complexity of the Hadean record and suggesting early lead loss and protracted crystallization history.
+Concordant residues are highlighted with red squares. (c) Concordant fragments and leachates of zircon RSES58 z6.10, illustrating ~ 50 Myr age heterogeneity between concordant residues of zircon fragments from the same polished half-zircon.
+At this scale, the uncertainty in the $\lambda{U-238}/\lambda{U-235}$ decay constant ratio that defines concordia becomes important; here the solid concordia line and grey two-sigma error envelope reflect the values of Jaffey et al. (1971), while the dashed line reflects those of Schoene et al. (2006).
+All dates plotted along the concordia line are in millions of years.

-Figure 3.
-A: Age of each leachate relative to its associated residue (if any) plotted as a function of percent discordance.
-Age offset increases with discordance, but may reach $\sim$ 100 Myr even for leachates of similar discordance to their residue.
-B: Abundance of Zr relative to total measured cation concentration as a function of measured discordance.
-L1 leachates are distinguished by their high discordance and low Zr proportion.
-C: The light rare earth alteration index (LREE-I = Dy/Nd + Dy/Sm) of Bell et al. (2016, 2019) plotted as a function of measured discordance.
+Figure 3. (a) Age of each leachate relative to its associated residue (if any) plotted as a function of percent discordance.
+Age offset increases with discordance but may reach $\sim 100$ Myr even for leachates of similar discordance to their residue. (b) Abundance of Zr relative to total measured cation concentration as a function of measured discordance.
+L1 leachates are distinguished by their high discordance and low Zr proportion. (c) The light rare earth alteration index (LREE-I=Dy / Nd+Dy / Sm) of Bell et al. (2016, 2019) plotted as a function of measured discordance.
 High LREE-I in TEA measurements accurately distinguishes primary zircon residues from leachates.